jakobholger/MatVaktaren/README.md

 ```
 cd WebscrapeMat
 ```
+3. Create an SQL server and Database locally or in the cloud and connect to the server using the credentials which are placed inside a config.py file.
+Please consider another method like environment due to safety issues.

-3. Initialise the virtual environment
+4. Initialise the virtual environment
 ```
 python3 -m venv venv
 ```
-4. Activate the virtual environment
+5. Activate the virtual environment
 MACOS
 ```
 source venv/bin/activate